stevekinney/your-first-lines-of-js/README.md

 ## Making Functions Reusable

-So, we cleaned up the number of global variables.
-But, this is still a little wonky.
+So, we cleaned up the number of global variables, but this is still a little wonky.
 Each of our functions just assumes there is only one box.
 Remember when we wrote that `add()` function earlier? `add()` didn't need to know about two numbers defined out there in the global scope.
 We passed in the numbers we wanted to add up and it used the arguments we handed it in order to get the job done.

 It would be cool if we could hand our functions a box to work with and they could get the job done.
 Sure, we have one box right now, but later on we could pass one of a dozen or two boxes into the functions.
 Instead of having the functions look up at the global scope, let's pass the block in.